Get started with Jira Service Management for admins

 Bi-directional Integrations with ITSM tools such as Datadog and Zendesk are not available in Free and Essentials Opsgenie plans as part of Free and Standard Jira Service Management subscriptions.
 Upgrade to a Premium or Enterprise Jira Service Management plan for access to this feature.
 In an un-merged subscription, Bi-directional Integration is available in Opsgenie’s Standard and Enterprise plans.
 Learn more about integrations.

-Your recommended subscription will depend on the number of unique licensed users you have across the two products (including Opsgenie stakeholders).
-The billing cost of the subscription may change based on the number of unique users and the plan you choose.
+The billing cost of the subscription may change based on the number of unique users and the plan you’re on.

-Before you merge, we’ll let you know how many unique users will be included in the bill for your merged Jira Service Management subscription.
+You’ll be billed for the number of unique users included in your Jira Service Management subscription after the merge.
 Users who had access to both products prior to merging will be counted as a single user.

-For example, if you were previously billed for 30 separate licenses, with 25 Jira Service Desk users and 5 Opsgenie users, but 5 users have licenses for both products, your new user count would be 25 Jira Service Management licenses.
+For example, if you were previously billed for 30 separate licenses, with 25 Jira Service Management (or Jira Service Desk) users and 5 Opsgenie users, but 5 users have licenses for both products, your new user count would be 25 Jira Service Management licenses.

 Your Opsgenie stakeholders will automatically be converted to Jira Service Management users.
 If you don’t want your stakeholders to become licensed users, you’ll need to delete them before you merge.